JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ```
 The problem doesn't seem to have any other side effects.

-## Other issues could very well exist
+## Other issues could exist
-other issues could certainly exist as use of FreeFileSync on Raspberry Pi is presumably quite small, particularly in demanding or complex use-cases.
+Other issues could certainly exist as overall usage of FreeFileSync on Raspberry Pi is presumably small.
+It seems particularly possible there could be issues with the more demanding or complex use-cases.